kuchin/EdgeLLM/blog.md

     const destPath = await downloadModel(file, downloadUrl, progress =>
       setProgress(progress),
     );

-    // Ensure the model is loaded only if the download was successful if (destPath) {
-      // Will be implemented in the next section await loadModel(file);
-    } else {
-      throw new Error('Model download path is invalid.');
-    }
   } catch (error) {
     const errorMessage =
       error instanceof Error